rtrombone/safer-solana/sealevel-tools/README.md

 colorful error message indicating which account is the culprit).
 Solana program frameworks just give a pubkey or name of the account that failed, which are helpful relative to the IDL these SDKs leverage.
-But when writing a program with these tools, the next best option is giving the index of the accounts array you passed into your transaction. `try_next_enumerated_account_as` has error handling that gives the user information about which account index failed any checks using the `NextEnumeratedAccountOptions`.
+But when writing a program with these tools, the next best option is giving the index of the accounts array you passed into your transaction. `try_next_enumerated_account` has error handling that gives the user information about which account index failed any checks using the `NextEnumeratedAccountOptions`.

 Also notice that we do not check that the System program is provided.
-You can add an explicit check for it (like how `anchor-lang` requires it).
-Or it can be assumed that it is one of the remaining accounts in the `AccountInfo` slice since the `Thing` being created would fail without it (since the CPI call to the System program requires it).
+You can add an explicit check for it (like how [anchor-lang] requires it).
+Or it can be assumed that it is one of the remaining accounts in the [AccountInfo] slice since the `Thing` being created would fail without it (since the CPI call to the System program requires it).

 To wrap up this example, because `Thing` is a new account, you can create it like so: